owenthereal/gotask/README.md

 The comments for the task function are parsed as the task's man page by following the [man page layout](http://en.wikipedia.org/wiki/Man_page#Layout):
 Section NAME contains the name of the task and a one-line description of what it does, separated by a "-".
 Section DESCRIPTION contains the textual description of the task function.
+Section OPTIONS contains the definition of the command line flags it takes.

 ### Build Tags